 Skip to content

-Assignment 2 - (Optional) - Create a Potential Energy Surface (PES)
+Assignment 2 - Create a Potential Energy Surface (PES)

 This is an optional assignment but a good learning tool and programming project if you want to learn.
 Written by Jeremy Schroeder.